Tantura massacre: Academic commentary

-Morris further pointed out issues with the scoring of the second version of Katz's thesis in that the two referees who gave anomalously low scores had been co-authors of an IDF book which said of the July 1948 expulsions and massacres at Lydda and Ramle that "the Israeli Army had carried out only a ‘partial expulsion’ of the populations" and which "dismissed the charge that the troops had massacred Lydda townspeople”, whereas records from the IDF archive show that a full-scale expulsion had been carried out and that Yiftah Brigade troops had killed some 250 townspeople.
+Morris further pointed out issues with the scoring of the second version of Katz's thesis in that the two referees who gave anomalously low scores had been co-authors of an IDF book which said of the July 1948 expulsions and massacres at Lydda and Ramle that "the Israeli Army had carried out only a 'partial expulsion' of the populations" and which "dismissed the charge that the troops had massacred Lydda townspeople", whereas records from the IDF archive show that a full-scale expulsion had been carried out and that Yiftah Brigade troops had killed some 250 townspeople in Lydda.

+Morris later wrote that before the village surrendered, there was an intense battle.
+Fourteen of the attackers and more than seventy villagers were killed in the fighting.
+He believed documentary evidence showed prisoners of war had been murdered, and that the village inhabitants had been expelled, but not that a large scale massacre had occurred.
+He cited archival records reporting most of the deaths taking place during the fighting.

 There were plans in 2004 to exhume bodies from a site between Nahsholim and Dor believed to be a mass grave, but this has not happened.

 In 2006, Katz's presentation of the facts was disputed again by the Israeli historian Yoav Gelber who was to play a key role in the efforts to discredit Katz's research.
+Gelber called the allegations of a massacre a blood libel.